cosmos/sdk-tutorials/academy/4-my-own-chain/game-winner.md

 ## Update and check for the winner

 This is a two-part update.
-You set the winner where relevant but you also introduce new checks, so that a game with a winner cannot be acted upon.
+You set the winner where relevant but you also introduce new checks so that a game with a winner cannot be acted upon.

 Start with a new error that you define as a constant: